Summer Olympics Trip: An American in Paris

 Photographer for the week's speakers, events

-Somehow we managed a minor miracle.
+Somehow, we managed a minor miracle.
 Fitting ~400 LEADers on the CEMEX auditorium stage!

 Assembling this international body of GSB cohorts together for the first time in 4 years was prolific.